The Starmoth Initiative

 --Motto of the Starmoth Initiative.

 In the first decades of the interstellar age, space exploration was enthusiastic but messy.
-Unregistered ships bounced from planet to planet, landing and taking samples of alien life without much regard for contamination risks.
-Swarms of Von Neuman probes surged through uncharted systems without warning nor coordination.
-Long-range exploration missions gathered mountains of data that would never be correctly classified, published or sorted.
-The knowledge accumulated in private databanks, layers upon layers upon layers that failed at creating a shared repository of space knowledge.
-Sometimes, even, exploration ships stumbled upon less than amicable things.
+Unregistered ships bounced from planet to planet, landing and taking samples of alien life without much regard for contamination or cross-pollination.
+Swarms of Von Neumann probes surged through uncharted systems without warning nor coordination.
+Long-range exploration missions gathered mountains of data that would never be correctly classified, published, or even sorted.
+This newfound knowledge accumulated in private databanks, layers upon layers, without rhyme or reason.
+Sometimes, even, exploration ships stumbled upon less than amicable things and were promptly destroyed, leaving but question marks in their wake.

-In the eyes of the Starmoth Initiative exploration is valuable in and of itself, both as a means to further humankind's understanding of the universe and to create a sense of community on the fringes of civilisation.
-Though the Initiative will happily lend its data and feedback to localized colonization endeavours or private exploration parties, at its heart it is about creating a safe, regulated space for explorers.
-The Starmoth Initiative operates relay stations in the void, edits guidelines for space travel and maintains (at a great cost) a deep space mail service.
+According to the Starmoth Initiative, exploration is valuable in and of itself, both as a means to further humankind's understanding of the universe and as a way to create a sense of community on the fringes of civilisation.
+Though the Initiative will happily lend its data and feedback to settlers or private exploration parties, at its heart it is about creating a safe, regulated space for explorers.
+It operates relay stations in the void, edits guidelines for space travel and maintains (at a great cost) a deep space mail service.
 The organisation also funds deep space research, having among other things pioneered the Butterfly Engine, a long-range version of the Geometry Drive.

 All content in the Starmoth Blog is © Isilanka